-Once the mediator has established that transformative mediation may be useful, there are only two essential components.
-First, the mediator focuses upon empowering the parties to define the issues and take responsibility for the outcome.
-Second, the mediator encourages the parties to engage in mutual recognition of each one’s right to their own unique perspective and interests underlying the dispute.
-Even where the parties are reluctant to actually acknowledge these factors to one another, the mediator may highlight her assessment that there are two unique perspectives and that there are yet unaddressed underlying interests involved in the dispute and encourage the parties to consider both the obvious (monetary) claims and those less obvious injuries—like reputation, ego, feelings, etc…
+Once the mediator has established that transformative mediation may be helpful, there are only two essential components.
+First, the mediator focuses on empowering the parties to define the issues and take responsibility for the outcome.
+Second, the mediator encourages the parties to engage in mutual recognition of each one’s right to their unique perspective and interests underlying the dispute.
+Even where the parties are reluctant to acknowledge these factors to one another, the mediator may highlight her assessment that there are two unique perspectives.
+There are yet unaddressed underlying interests involved in the dispute, and encourage the parties to consider both the obvious (monetary) claims and those less apparent injuries—like reputation, ego, feelings, etc…

 This is not as far a stretch as it may seem.
 It requires very keen attention to the opening statements made by their parties or on their behalves, whether done in joint session or separate caucus, to develop the list of underlying interests (which may be disparate from the monetary claims).
-And then it demands that each party at least attempt to recognize the other side’s interests and observe how each particular perspective lead them into this conflict.
-Whether the opening statement takes place in a joint session or a separate meeting with the mediator, the attentiveness to the full spectrum of communication, including body language and comments that may at first blush appear to be entirely off the track, should be taken into consideration.
+And then, it demands that each party at least attempt to recognize the other side’s interests and observe how each particular perspective leads them into this conflict.
+Whether the opening statement takes place in a joint session or a separate meeting with the mediator, the attentiveness to the full spectrum of communication, including body language and comments that may appear entirely off the track, should be taken into consideration.

-The hardest step for commercial mediators may be to “lean out” and avoid being directive or evaluative on process or outcome.
+The hardest step for commercial mediators may be to “lean out” and avoid being directive or evaluative of the process or outcome.
 Transformative mediation calls for a great deal of humility by the mediator.

 In one example, Liza had been terminated from her job at a small, family-owned business while on an extended disability leave of absence.
-The wrongful termination claim sought $1,200,000 and Defendants made an initial offer of $5000.
-Liza revealed early in the process that in losing this job, she had lost the sense of “family” she had worked so hard to establish, in the wake of losing her husband to suicide and her only son to addiction.
-She felt untethered, confused, betrayed and alone.
+The wrongful termination claim sought $1,200,000, and the Defendants made an initial offer of $5000.
+Liza revealed early in the process that in losing this job, she had lost the sense of “family” she had worked so hard to establish in the wake of losing her husband to suicide and her only son to addiction.
+Instead, she felt untethered, confused, betrayed, and alone.
 While it was clear that transforming Liza and her awful experience was not within the realm of possibility, a more modest goal of transforming the way she viewed this experience certainly was.

-Once it became apparent that the case was calling out for transformative methods, the mediator diverged from the hard bargaining of the “settlement” and offered to show photos of adorable babies, both Liza’s granddaughter and the employer’s new son for a few minutes.
-Like the cognitive biases produced by looking at photos of puppies or smelling the aroma of fresh-baked cookies, this actually worked to bring smiles and a warm feeling, which facilitated an easy settlement (for money) within a very few minutes thereafter.
-It was a way to bring recognition to the human facet of the conflict—the severance of a human relationship and the opportunities for renewal.
+Once it became apparent that the case was calling out for transformative methods, the mediator diverged from the hard bargaining of the “settlement” and offered to show photos of adorable babies, Liza’s granddaughter, and the employer’s new son, for a few minutes.
+Like the cognitive biases produced by looking at photos of puppies or smelling the aroma of fresh-baked cookies, this brought smiles and a warm feeling, facilitating an easy settlement (for money) within a few minutes.
+Moreover, it was a way to bring recognition to the human facet of the conflict—the severance of a human relationship and the opportunities for renewal.

 In a second example, a business matter, a wealthy real estate broker found that his long-time agent had been receiving small kickbacks outside of escrow each time he closed on the sale of an apartment building.
-The agent did not report $5,000 to $15,000 per deal to the broker, and did not share them as commission.
-When the bookkeeper made the discovery, the broker immediately terminated the agent (after 25 years) and threatened to bring criminal charges for fraud and embezzlement unless the agent agreed to pay him $500,000 within the next 30 days, assuming a “theft” of 60% of $750,000 over the past 25 years, plus attorneys’ fees.
-Tearfully, the agent did agree, but then when his attorney reviewed the proposed terms of the agreement, he reneged and all communication shut down entirely.
+The agent did not report $5,000 to $15,000 per deal to the broker and did not share them as commission.
+When the bookkeeper made the discovery, the broker immediately terminated the agent (after 25 years).
+The broker threatened to bring criminal charges for fraud and embezzlement unless the agent agreed to pay him $500,000 within the next 30 days, assuming a “theft” of 60% of $750,000 over the past 25 years, plus attorneys’ fees.
+Tearfully, the agent agreed, but when his attorney reviewed the proposed terms of the agreement, he revoked it, and all communication shut down entirely.
 The case came to mediation pre-litigation.
 At the beginning of the day, the broker demanded a stunning $1.2 million to settle.

 Both sides of the dispute had potential claims against the other.
-The broker made claims for criminal fraud and embezzlement, while the agent made claims for extortion and intentional interference with prospective business advantage as to deals in the pipeline set to earn both men about $1 million in the next 9 months.
+The broker made claims for criminal fraud and embezzlement.
+In contrast, the agent made claims for extortion and intentional interference with prospective business advantage as to deals in the pipeline set to earn both men about $1 million in the next nine months.

-Although the claims themselves were ugly, the underlying claims were even harder to address: those included betrayal, potential loss of reputation, shame, as well as distrust.
-At the end of a bitter day, I made a mediator’s proposal at $850,000.00 which was accepted by the agent, but rejected by the broker—who was cavalier about wanting to extract his “pound of flesh” without regard to the cost of achieving that outcome or the likelihood of success at trial.
-The agent simply couldn’t pay more than that without selling his family home and taking his three daughters out of private school.
-He was ashamed of his conduct and eager to “make things right,” but would not agree to pay the broker more than he could collect if he prevailed at trial.
+Although the claims themselves were ugly, the underlying claims were even harder to address: that included betrayal, potential loss of reputation, shame, as well as distrust.
+At the end of a bitter day, I made a mediator’s proposal at $850,000.00, which was accepted by the agent but rejected by the broker.
+The broker was cavalier about wanting to extract his “pound of flesh” without regard to the cost of achieving that outcome or the likelihood of success at trial.
+The agent couldn’t pay more than that without selling his family home and taking his three daughters out of private school.
+He was ashamed of his conduct and eager to “make things right” but would not agree to pay the broker more than he could collect if he prevailed at trial.

-It was only after the agent’s lawyer filed an arbitration claim that the agent began to restore his own integrity and accept responsibility for his conduct.
-That night, he finally slept through the night, having stood up to the broker to own up to his wrongdoing, but not take his family down.
-Although he had done some deceptive acts over the years, he was being bullied into paying much more than the value of those kickbacks in order to keep the matter out of court.
+Only after the agent’s lawyer filed an arbitration claim did the agent begin to restore his integrity and accept responsibility for his conduct.
+That night, he finally slept through the night, standing up to the broker to own up to his wrongdoing but not take his family down.
+But unfortunately, although he had done some deceptive acts over the years, he was being bullied into paying more than the value of those kickbacks to keep the matter out of court.

-After the mediation session had concluded, the broker’s lawyer astutely reminded him, that he had probably inflicted sufficient pain upon the agent and that he may be in for a protracted fight to get justice.
-They engaged the mediator to make a counter-offer, which was quickly rejected.
+After the mediation session concluded, the broker’s lawyer astutely reminded him that he had probably inflicted sufficient pain upon the agent and that he may be in a protracted fight to get justice.
+They engaged the mediator to make a counteroffer, which was quickly rejected.
 The agent then filed an arbitration claim against the broker, causing the broker to have to face the realities of litigation directly.
 After some further back and forth through the lawyers, the matter settled on almost the same terms as those in the mediator’s proposal.

-Both of these examples highlight the critical importance of listening for opportunities to transform the dialogue, if not the outcome.
-True or complete transformation may not always occur, but if attorneys and mediators allow clients to take the lead in mediation, the right pieces might fall into place and small shifts can happen that may lead to great changes that conventional negotiators do not dare address.
+Both examples highlight the critical importance of listening for opportunities to transform the dialogue, if not the outcome.
+Of course, authentic or complete transformation may not always occur.
+Still, if attorneys and mediators allow clients to take the lead in mediation, the right pieces might fall into place.
+Small shifts can happen that may lead to significant changes that conventional negotiators do not dare address.